thinkful-ei-jaguar/Scott-Bookmarks-App/README.md

 # Bookmark Basement

-🚀 Scott Lingner's Solo Bookmark App 🚀
+🚀 Scott Lingner's Solo Bookmark App for Thinkful's Software Engineering Immersion 🚀

 ### As a user: